 Non-Registered Investment Account

-Is an investment account that does not provide tax-shelter to your investment returns.
+It is an investment account that does not provide a tax-shelter to your investment returns.

 Price-To-Earnings Ratio (P/E)